ucluster/ucluster/README.md

 convention is JSON being used

-## Verification(Doing)
+## Confirmation(Doing)

-verify user actually holds the confirmation way.
+confirm user actually holds the confirmation way.

 Example: